Thinking About Becoming A Forensic Psychology Student?

 As with other areas within the remit of the forensic psychologist, the insanity defense is often misrepresented and over stated in the popular media, which in turn has resulted in a skewed perception among the general public.

-Contrary to public belief that the insanity defense is in essense a get out of jail card, the reality is that only a handful of defendants pursue an insanity defense and those that do rarely succeed.
+Contrary to public belief that the insanity defense is a common get out of jail card, the reality is that only a handful of defendants pursue an insanity defense and those that do rarely succeed.
 In percentage terms within felony cases, the insanity defense is employed around 1% of the time and within that 1% it is only successfully employed about a quarter of the time.

-It's also worth noting that should a defendant be found not guility on the basis of insanity, they are likely to spend more time confined to a mental institution, than a sane individual in jail who has been convicted of a similar crime.
+It's also worth noting that should a defendant be found not guilty on the basis of insanity, they are likely to spend more time confined to a mental institution, than a sane individual in jail who has been convicted of a similar crime.

 1. Significantly modified the standard for insanity previously applied in the Federal courts.